-Cost overruns, scheduling delays, reduced ROI, frustrated customers, and frustrated team members – all of these issues can be the result of poor project management.
+Cost overruns, scheduling delays, reduced ROI, frustrated customers or team members – these issues can be the result of poor project management.

 For some reason we are willing to accept poorly managed projects in so many aspects of our lives.
 When a public construction project is announced, delays are expected.
 Nobody ever assumes the project will be finished on time or under budget.

-I get it.
-When you increase the complexity of the project, you inevitably bring in more variables that could cause delays, unplanned changes, and impact deliverables.
-But this doesn’t mean that projects going off schedule need to be the norm.
+When the complexity of a project is increased, so are the number of variables that can cause delays, unplanned changes, and impact deliverables.
+However, this doesn’t mean that projects going off schedule need to be the norm.
 By pre-planning the project thoroughly ahead of time, many time and resource-consuming hurdles can be avoided.
+This includes learning to Build a Funding Plan.

 Pre-Planning is the Key to Project Management Success